sharetribe/flex-docs/src/docs/howto-search/manage-search-schemas-with-flex-cli/index.md

 marketplace's advanced configurations such as transaction processes and email templates.

-This tutorial expects that you have already installed Sharetribe CLI and are logged in with your API key.
-If not, it's recommended to first read the tutorial
+This guide expects that you have already installed Sharetribe CLI and are logged in with your API key.
+If not, it's recommended to first read the guide
 [Getting started with Sharetribe CLI](/introduction/getting-started-with-sharetribe-cli/).

-In this tutorial, we will add a data schema for the `listingType` public data field in listings.
-If your marketplace uses different listing types, you may want to create pages that only show one type of listing.
+In this guide, we will add a data schema for the `brand` public data field in listings.
+If your marketplace sells or rents products from well-known brands, you may want to create pages that only show listings from one specific brand.

-We will also see how to manage data schema for user profiles.
-Those schemas are not required for Sharetribe Web Template to work, but can be useful when building own integrations via the Sharetribe Integration API.
+We will also see how to manage data schema for user profiles and transactions.
+Those schemas are not required for Sharetribe Web Template to work, but can be useful when customizing your template, or when building own integrations via the Sharetribe Integration API.

 ## Extended data types and schema scopes